Here’s the part they leave out of all those motivational posts.

 You can name your emotions.

-That’s the part that hits the hardest—
+And that’s the part that hits the hardest.

-Doing everything right and still feeling like you’re carrying it alone.
+and still feeling like you’re carrying it alone.

 No big transformation moment.